Tips to help college students build their credit reports and continue their education.

 Have you ever asked why?
 Loyalty is a good reason.
 Credit card companies are competing to be the first credit card that the student will own.
 By being their first credit card, it is very likely that even when they graduate from college and enter the corporate world, students will be upgrading their credit cards with the same credit card company.

-Read Full Article: Why do credit card companies target College Students
+Continue reading: Why do credit card companies target College Students

 Avoid Student Credit Card Debt